The LeTs-Care Partners

 PROJECT TEAM

-Francisco Javier Moreno Fuentes, senior researcher.
+Francisco Javier Moreno Fuentes, Senior Researcher

 Senior Researcher at IPP-CSIC.
 Since 2014, he has been a researcher for the European Social Policy Network of the European Commission, and he was Deputy Director of the Spanish High Commissioner against child poverty between 07/2018 and 09/2019.
 Since July 2022, he is the Vicepresident for International Affairs of CSIC.
 His work focuses on the comparative analysis of public policies, with a special focus on immigration, welfare, healthcare, long-term care and urban policies.